 10. You have an OPTIM extension number and an Communication Manager security code (password) for each deskphone, and have configured Session Manager for each deskphone.
 11. A Category 5e LAN jack is available at each deskphone site and a Category 5 modular line cable is available for connecting the deskphone to the Ethernet wall jack.
-12. Electrical power is provided to each deskphone by a deskphone power module (DC power jack - SPPOE-1A IP Phone Single Port POE Injector, which must be ordered separately).
-For PoE Input connection, use only with UL listed I.T.E. equipment with PoE output.
-If the LAN will supply IEEE-standard power to the deskphone, no power module is required.
+12. Electrical power is provided to each deskphone by a deskphone power module (SPPOE or Single Port Power over Ethernet Injector), which must be ordered separately.
+For PoE Input connection, use only the Listed ITE equipment with PoE output.
+You do not require the power module if the LAN supplies IEEE-standard power (PoE) to the deskphone.
 13. A Category 5e modular line cord is available for the connection between the IP deskphone and the PC, if applicable.
 14. Verify that the SIP-based 9600 Series IP Deskphones models 9601, 9608, 9608G, 9611G, 9621G, or 9641G IP Deskphone package includes the following components: 1 deskphone set with dual position flip- or clip-stand.
 1 handset capable of transmitting and receiving 7KHz audio.
 1 H4DU 9-foot long (when extended) 4-conductor coiled handset cord, plugged into the deskphone and the handset.
 An "Important Notice and Warning" page which provides the URL for the Avaya support site to download all other documentation.
-15. 9600 Series IP Deskphones ship from the factory with H.323 software.
+15. 9600 Series IP Deskphones, with the exception of 9601 IP deskphone, ship from the factory with H.323 software.
 Existing installations might also have many IP deskphones running H.323 software.
-For instructions on how to convert between H.323 and SIP software, see Converting software on the 9601, 9608, 9608G, 9611G, 9621G, or 9641G IP deskphones.
+For instructions on how to convert between H.323 and SIP software, see Converting software on the 9608, 9608G, 9611G, 9621G, or 9641G IP deskphones.